Christmas is coming…

 It’s cold outside.
 Really.
 Cold.
 (At least for Alabama.)
 And this early December visit from Old Man Winter has put me in the holiday spirit.
 Christmas is only a couple of weeks away and our tree is up, but we haven’t decorated it yet.
 The ornaments are in boxes, stacked by the fireplace, just waiting to be freed from their wrappings and hung on the tree.

 Each one holds a special place in my heart – particularly the ones I made.
 There’s the “Roll Tide” ornament I stitched the summer my Daddy was in and out of the hospital so much.
-That was an extraordinarily stressful time in my life and I worked the whole piece in basketweave – because it’s all I could muster – and manage.
+That was an extraordinarily stressful time in my life and I worked the whole piece in basketweave – because it’s all I could manage.

 Of course, there are others, too.
 Some from vacation destinations (I always try to buy a “souvenir canvas” to remind me of the places I’ve been), and some that I just thought were really pretty.
 We won’t talk about all the canvases I have stashed away, just waiting to be worked, will we? 😉